ci-bonfire/Sprint/myth/_docs_src/general/routes.md

 	$route->any('users/{my_name}', 'users/by_name/$1');

-## Route Prefixing
+## Route Groups

 There are times when you'll want to group a disparate set of routes under a single section.
-You can use route prefixing for this.
+You can use route groups for this.

-    Route::prefix('api', function() {
+    Route::group('api', function() {
         Route::all('users', 'users/index');
         Route::get('photos', 'photos/show');
     });